 Lesley Rone is an Associate Consultant for Sound Jury Consulting.
 She works closely with clients designing, facilitating, and analyzing focus groups and mock trials.
 She has worked throughout the country on high-dollar matters ranging from wrongful death and product liability cases to employment and complex fraud cases.

 Prior to joining Sound Jury Consulting, Rone worked in the field of politics, where she successfully ran mayoral, state representative and governor races in the Midwest.
 As head of the campaigns, she was responsible the overall messaging strategy to carry through the entire campaign.
 She also worked as a Communication Analyst in Washington D.C. for the Department of Homeland Security where she was responsible for developing talking points, writing speeches, and implementing internal communication strategies for effectively managing department culture.

 Outside of Sound Jury Consulting, Rone serves on the Board of Directors for the Delta Area Economic Opportunity Council.

 Rone has a Bachelor’s Degree from Missouri State University in Socio-Political Communication and a Masters Degree from University of Kansas in Communication Studies.

 Joe O'Toole, M.B.A.

-Joe has practiced in the field of visual arts and persuasion for over fifteen years.
+Joe has practiced in the field of visual arts and persuasion for over twenty years.
 He holds a Masters of Business Administration in Marketing from Avila University.
 He has additional advanced certification, coursework, and training in graphic design, web development, and photography.
 Joe has worked in various lead marketing roles in his career and has performed brand management, visual design, and web design services across the country.
 Joe is also a professional photographer.

 Joe works closely with Tom to design and execute persuasive visual advocacy concepts for clients in all litigation forums.
 He can turn complex and confusing information into simple and effective visual communication to meet even last minute deadlines.